Xinglab/GLiMMPS/GLIMMPS_pipline/README.md

 The above code will put the summerized read counts into **Exon_Inc_Simple/AScounts/**.

 **(3) Filter the AS events**:
-Finally run the following code to filter the AS events so that the PSI range > 0.1 and media.n >= 5.
+Finally run the following code to filter out the AS events with no or little change in exon inclusion level (|Δψ|<0.1) or few total junction read counts (median n <5) in the population.
 ```
 cd Exon_Inc_Simple
 ./GLiMMPScode/Rscripts/summarystat_exonmin5.R